KunalDhiman168/Smart-Security-System-using-Raspberry-Pi/README.md

 - Edge-computing enabled – Runs directly on Raspberry Pi without the need for cloud servers.

+- For added security and consistency, the system is configured to run only on the mobile hotspot it was originally registered with.

 # Hardware Components
 - Raspberry Pi 4 Model B (or any compatible version)